 Week 3 to 4: 30 to 45mg daily dose

 Given that Dimethazine has a half-life of 10 to 16 hours, it is recommended that you split your doses every 8 to 10 hours to get their maximum effect.
-Many users of this prohormone recommend having one capsule of Dimethazine in the morning and taking another in the evening.
+Many users of this prohormone recommend having one capsule of Dymethazine in the morning and taking another in the evening.
 For experienced users, doses should be split in the morning, pre-workout and in the evening.

 Post Cycle Therapy

 Getting a post cycle therapy (PCT) going is vital after cycling with Dimethazine.
 It should be kicked off a day after your last dose of this prohormone and should be run for at least 4 weeks to bring back your body’s hormonal levels back on track to normalcy.
-Having a PCT with selective estrogen receptor modulators or SERM’s is also highly recommended when you’ve just cycled with Dimethazine.
+Having a PCT with selective estrogen receptor modulators or SERM’s is also highly recommended when you’ve just cycled with Dymethazine.